by Mari Bolte

 Capstone Young Readers

-Back Cover: Turn your scribbles into masterpieces!
+Back Cover: Turn your scribbles that you think are just cool things to draw into masterpieces!
 Young artists will develop their painting skills with the easy step-by-step instructions in this guide.
 Learn the basics in acrylic, oils, pastels, and watercolors.
 No experience is necessary—Paint It outlines the essential tips, tools, and techniques to get started.
 ALL YOU NEED I IMAGINATION!

 Opening: Painting is the way we tell stories and share messages.
 A single drop of paint can inspire huge murals of color or a series of small, scattered dabs across a canvas.

 Each section in Paint It starts with a section called “In Your Art Box.”
 Here you learn what you will need to get started painting that type of paint, including the brushes and paints, from the basics to the advanced.
 The paper(s) used and tools are listed and explained in accessible terms.
 Not being an artist, I understood 90% of the book at first read.
 Last, prior to starting the first project, you will learn some of the techniques and tips for that type of paint, and the color palette.

 The introductory sections pack in a lot of useful information and for this beginner, nothing seemed to be filler.
 I enjoyed reading the book and wish I had more talent.
 I did find that gathering the basic supplies could be expensive.
 I was surprised how expensive even watercolors could be.
 The book itself is beautiful.
 Color splashes every page, often in visually stunning ways.
 The best thing about Paint It is the ability to replicate that beauty on your own canvas.